3SUM/cactus/README.md

 Please note this is a **WIP** and updates will happen to improve Cactus.
 As of now *(15/01/2021)* the `Turbo` mode is essentially fully functional, while the `Sniper` mode has yet to be completed.
-Due to Riot changes made to RSO, Cactus is currently not working *(15/01/2021)*.
+Due to changes made by Riot to their RSO, Cactus is currently not working *(15/01/2021)*.
 If you wish to obtain a highly sought after name, I recommend hosting various instances of Cactus through [AWS](https://aws.amazon.com/) or something similar.
 I will not offer help with this though as I am busy.

 If you have questions or concerns please feel free to contact me here or on **Discord @icantcode#5581**.